petestmart/namefunk/README.md

     MW_THESAURUS_API_KEY=merriamWebsterApiKey
     SERVER_SESSION_SECRET=superDuperSecret
     ```
     While you're in your new `.env` file, replace `merriamWebsterApiKey` with the API Key you received from Merriam-Webster's Collegiate Thesaurus (see "API Key" if you do not have an API Key).
 Also, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep the application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
-If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
+You will receive a warning if you create a secret with less than eight characters or leave it as `superDuperSecret`.
 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`
 * Run `npm run client`